Capability Brown 1715-1783 & Humphry Repton 1752-1818

 Repton had grand plans for Rose Hill which were ultimately rejected by Fuller.
 The "Red Book for Rose Hill" is preserved in the Bodleian Library in Oxford.

 Repton suffered an unfortunate accident in 1811 when his carriage tipped over and he sustained injuries to his back that left him confined to a wheelchair.
-His work increasingly became the responsibility of his two sons George Stanley and John Adey Repton.
+His commissions increasingly became the responsibility of his two sons George Stanley and John Adey Repton.

 Repton authored several articles on gardening for the Linnean Society, and wrote five books on his gardening philosophy and practice, including Sketches and Hints on Landscape Gardening (1794) and An Inquiry into the Changes of Taste in Landscape Gardening (1806).